 Eline Jaktevik, Senior Researcher

-Prior to coming to the The Research Base, Eline was a Parliamentary Assistant for Baroness Denise Kingsmill in the House of Lords, where she researched the education, training and career progression of adult social care workers for an independent policy review.
-She has an MSc in Political Theory from the London School of Economics, and a BA (First Class Honours) in Politics and International Relations from the University of Manchester.
+Prior to coming to the The Research Base, Eline was a Parliamentary Assistant for Baroness Denise Kingsmill in the House of Lords, where she researched the education, training and career progression of adult social care workers for an independent review.
+She holds degrees from the London School of Economics and the University of Manchester.